BardicDefense/purple-hack/README.md

 ## Dungeon Random Encounters

 Random encounters occur in almost all dungeon areas.
-These are typically monsters inclined to hostility (you're in their home) and with no treasure (it's back in their bedroom).
+These are typically monsters inclined to hostility (you’re in their home) and with no treasure (it’s back in their bedroom).
 To make a check, the referee rolls 1d6 at the end of the appropriate turn: on a 1, an encounter occurs.

-If an area doesn't have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being
+If an area doesn’t have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being
 explored:

 - Organized defenders, alert sounded: every turn

 - Organized defenders, no alert sounded: every 2 turns

 - No organized defenders: every 3 turns

 Even if players hide somewhere (e.g. a disused storeroom), the encounter roll is still made.
 Only if the hiding place is exceptional are encounter checks avoided.